 I have purchased them from many different places.
 I have found the best luck with the ones from Lowes.
 I have bought bags from Walmart, which is the cheapest, but not one came up!
-I have purchased bulbs grown from small-business farmers on eBay and Etsy, which have all been successful.
+I have purchased bulbs grown by small-business farmers on eBay and Etsy, which have all been successful.
 I like to buy them from my local nursery, and I love purchasing them in the winter when they’re all on sale.
-I have heard that Costco and other wholesale stores have a great selection so I may try that out soon!
+I have heard that Costco and other wholesale stores have a great selection, so I may try that out soon!
 Some pricier places I’ve purchased bulbs and tubers have been online with Eden Brothers and Spring Hill Nursery.
-I sometimes have to splurge if they have a variety that I can’t find locally.
+I sometimes have to splurge if they have a variety I can’t find locally.
 Amazon can be a hit or miss; just pay attention to the reviews!
-I get many of my seeds from Amazon, and those have all been a success.
+I get many of my seeds from Amazon, which have all been a success.

 Planting Zinnia Seeds

 Zinnias are my favorite annual to grow.
-They are perfect for garden fillers flower beds that you don’t know what to do with, and they are inexpensive for what they offer.
+They are perfect for garden fillers and flower beds that you don’t know what to do with, and they are inexpensive for what they offer.
 There are so many different varieties you can choose from, and I highly recommend mixing them.
 They are one of the easiest flowers to grow, and I love all of the colors they bring!
-Most of my zinnias were thriving in August while my other flowers were preparing for the fall temps.
+Most of my zinnias were thriving in August while my other flowers were preparing for fall temperatures.

 In some zones, you’ll want to plant zinnias after the first frost in the fall.
 I plant them in early spring after no more frost is expected in my zone.
 Since it’s only March right now, I’ll be growing them in late April!
 You could also start them early in containers inside the house if you’re worried about a frost coming.
 Zinnias love full sun, so keep that in mind when choosing your location.
 And just because they like the full sun doesn’t mean they like dry conditions!
 Make sure to give your zinnias a good drink a few times a week (if it doesn’t rain.)
-But like a lot of plants, overwatering can cause disease or root rot.
-I usually stick my fingers down into the soil to check the moisture level.
+But like many plants, overwatering can cause disease or root rot.
+I usually stick my fingers down the soil to check the moisture level.

-Some of my zinnias were mini, and some of them were about as tall as I am.
+Some of my zinnias were mini, and some were about as tall as I am.
 I filled many garden areas with zinnia seeds instead of digging holes and planting other flowers.
 I took the lazy route (I think it’s smart!) and poured the zinnia seeds over a bed of soil, added another inch of soil, and let them do their thing!
 Some people pinch zinnias to promote more prominent blooms and growth, but I wanted to keep it low maintenance and didn’t do any of that.
 I may try to pinch the zinnias in one bed and leave the other alone to compare this summer.
 Who doesn’t love a little flower science experiment?
 Some people also soak zinnia seeds before planting, but I don’t do that either.
 I just give a nice watering after planting them in the soil.

 Which zinnia varieties did you plant?